 How does it work?

-- First of all you need to install Hyper-V from the Windows feature console on Windows 8.
+- First of all, you need to install Hyper-V from the Windows feature console on Windows 8.
 Just tick mark the Hyper-V check box and press enter.
-Windows now reboots and Hyper-V gets installed on your PC.
+Windows now reboot and Hyper-V gets installed on your PC.

-- Second you need to create Virtual network.
-As usual, Network is created using switches, so create a switch using switch manager on the right hand side of the Hyper-V manager.
+- Second, you need to create a Virtual network.
+As usual, Network is created using switches, so create a switch using switch manager on the right-hand side of the Hyper-V manager.

-- Lastly you need to load virtual machine to use this switch.
-Create a virtual machine by clicking “new” and then “virtual machine” on right hand side.
+- Lastly, you need to load a virtual machine to use this switch.
+Create a virtual machine by clicking “new” and then “virtual machine” on the right-hand side.
 You need to have an ISO file of an operating system to create a virtual machine.
-Suppose you want to have a virtual machine containing Windows 7 – make sure you have Windows 7 ISO file.
+Suppose you want to have a virtual machine containing Windows 7 – make sure you have a Windows 7 ISO file.
 You will be asked to install the operating system while creating a virtual machine.
 At that moment you need to load your ISO file.

-In a latter post we will show you how to enable Hyper-V in Windows 8.
+In a later post, we will show you how to enable Hyper-V in Windows 10/8.